After defying ISIS, 'Kurds aren't afraid of anything'

 'We want safety'

-Further into the camp, an elderly Abu Raed and his friends huddle under the bottom of a water tank dressed in Arab robes, seeking respite from the scorching sun..
+Further into the camp, an elderly man named Abu Raed huddles with his friends under the bottom of a water tank dressed in Arab robes, seeking respite from the scorching sun.

 He explains that the war with ISIS robbed him of all that he owns.
 "I'm an old person and after all I've been through I'm tired of life," he says.
 "It's a sin to say I want to die but I'm tired of life."